-Despite the fact that collaborative divorce has been around since 1990 (that’s 31 years!), there are some people who are opposed to it.
+Despite the fact that collaborative divorce has been around since 1990 (more than 30 years!), there are some people who are opposed to it.
 What I have yet to hear from anyone who discounts the effectiveness or appropriateness of collaborative divorce is how a traditional divorce, also known as “Divorce Court” or litigated divorce, is better for families.

 So, to help you understand collaborative divorce better, I thought it would be good information to share with you about some of the top criticisms of collaborative divorce.

 Some people believe that collaborative divorce is only for the top 1% of wealthy people.
 Some also believe that it is not available or accessible for the middle class or people from other, more challenging socioeconomic circumstances.
 So, what does this argument look like?
 Here is an example:

 “Collaborative Divorce is too expensive because a married couple has to hire two lawyers, a mental health professional, and a financial professional.
 So, the married couple is paying professional fees to four different professionals.
 When you compare that to a traditional divorce, each spouse only has to hire one lawyer.”

 This seems easy for some people to say.
 However, when you dig a little deeper, this argument leaves out some critical information.
 What does the argument “It costs too much” leave out?